Generalized Linear Models (GLMs) for Complex Surveys in Python

 hld_sample = svy.Sample(data=hld_data, design=hld_design)

-# Create a binary poverty status variable for Logistic Regression examples
+# Create a binary poverty status variable for logistic regression examples

 hld_sample = hld_sample.wrangling.mutate(